 There is a power in the essential truth of our creed.
 We hold as self-evident that all people are created equal.
 No gunman will diminish that power; that power is woven into the very fabric of the nation.

-Kenneth A. Hersh, 56, is President and Chief Executive Officer of the George W. Bush Presidential Center, a Dallas-based non-partisan institution which houses the George W. Bush Library and Museum and the George W. Bush Institute.
+Kenneth A. Hersh, 56, is President, Chief Executive Officer, and board member of the George W. Bush Presidential Center, a Dallas-based non-partisan institution which houses the George W. Bush Library and Museum and the George W. Bush Institute.
 The Bush Center’s mission is to engage communities in the U.S. and around the world by developing leaders, advancing policy, and taking action to solve today’s most pressing challenges.

-He also serves as Co-Founder and Advisory Partner of NGP Energy Capital Management.
-NGP is a premier private equity investment franchise in the natural resources industry managing over $20.0 billion of cumulative committed capital since inception in 1988.
-Through 2015, Mr. Hersh served as NGP’s Chief Executive Officer.
-From 1988 through 2015, under his leadership, NGP invested over $10 billion and achieved a 27-year gross IRR of 30% (net IRR of 19%), making it one of the nation’s leading investment firms during that period.
+In 1988, he co-founded NGP Energy Capital Management, a premier private equity investment franchise in the natural resources industry managing over $20.0 billion of cumulative committed capital since inception.
+Until December 2015, Mr. Hersh served as NGP’s Chief Executive Officer.
+From 1988 through 2015, under his leadership, NGP invested over $12 billion and earned a 27-year gross rate of return of 30%, making it one of the nation’s leading investment firms during that period.